robaho/closablequeue/README.md

 The `take()` in consumer will throw an `QueueClosedException` (subclass of `IllegalStateException`) if the queue is closed and all elements from the queue have been processed (i.e. queue is empty and closed).

-Multiple producers are supported.
+Multiple producers and consumers are supported.
 Once the queue is closed, any `put()` related methods will fail with a `QueueClosedException`.

 See [ClosableQueue](lib/src/main/java/robaho/queue/ClosableQueue.java)